suzzan/database-automation-sample/README.md

 - Automated PostgreSQL backup scripts
 - Sample maintenance stored procedures
 - Monitoring queries for long-running sessions
-These samples are for demonstration and learning purposes.
+These samples are for demonstration and learning purposes